zachalam/BitFact/docs/guide/privateKeys.md

 ## Get Private Key
 In this tutorial, we'll show you how to obtain a private key for Ethereum.
 This tutorial has two steps: creating the key and then funding the key.
 Both steps are necessary.

+!> The tools in this document have not been audited by BitFact.
+Exercise extreme caution when storing large amounts of value with these addresses.
 ### Creation
 Todo